What's Coming to Netflix in August 2020 - What's on Netflix

 You can find more information on all the Netflix Originals coming in August 2020 in our dedicated preview with most of them going onto Netflix globally.
 We’ve also got an early look at what’s coming to Netflix UK in August too.

-Highlights of the month are undoubtedly Lucifer finally returning for season 5, Cobra Kai seasons 1 and 2 getting added, and all four seasons of fan-favorite Nickelodeon series The Legend of Korra.
+Highlights of the month are undoubtedly Lucifer finally returning for season five, Cobra Kai seasons one and two, and all four seasons of fan-favorite Nickelodeon series The Legend of Korra.

 Please note: this list now includes the August 2020 schedule released by Netflix.
 More additions will be added to it over time, however.